Blackpink Arena Tour 2018: Live album

-Blackpink Arena Tour 2018 "Special Final in Kyocera Dome Osaka" is the first live album of the South Korean music group Blackpink, released on March 22, 2019.
+Blackpink Arena Tour 2018 "Special Final in Kyocera Dome Osaka" is the debut live album by the South Korean girl group Blackpink.
+It was released on March 22, 2019.

 Background

 The Blackpink Arena Tour group's first Japanese concert began in July 2018, visited three cities in Japan and hosted a total of eight concerts, bringing together a total of 125,000 spectators.
 This video album contains live videos of the final show at the Osaka Dome on December 24, 2018, with the participation of 50,000 fans.
 The album includes live performances and recordings of "Boombayah", "Whistle", "Stay", "Playing with Fire", "As If It's Your Last" and "Ddu-Du Ddu-Du".

 The album's release was originally scheduled for March 13, 2019, but was postponed to March 22.